abeeralotaibi93/Technical-Challenge/task2_report_VLM.md

 )
 ```

-Result (shown in Image 1 — Ground Truth: Pneumonia): The model produced a structured output with Image Analysis and Findings sections.
+The model produced a structured output with Image Analysis and Findings sections.
 It described lung fields as 'clear bilaterally, with no obvious consolidation, infiltrates, or masses' — which contradicts the ground truth label of Pneumonia.
 This is a false negative from the VLM's perspective: the image is a true pneumonia case, but the model reported it as normal.
 It's worth noting that images were preprocessed and upsampled to 224×224 RGB before being passed to MedGemma, so the model did receive a reasonably sized input.
 However, upsampling a 28×28 image to 224×224 does not recover any lost detail — it simply scales up the same limited pixel information.
 The underlying visual content is still constrained by the original low-resolution capture, which means subtle opacities and fine infiltrate patterns remain indistinguishable even at the larger size.
 The CNN faces the same underlying issue.